 - Use well-draining, light porous, organic soil during repots.

 - Fertilize your Monstera every 2-4 weeks in spring and summer with balanced liquid fertilizer.

 - Wipe off your leaves with soap water weekly to avert pests and diseases.

 From Editorial Team

-The prominent cause of Monstera root rot is overwatering, soggy soil, and poor drainage.
-Thus, sneak peek at these conditions timely.
+The prominent cause of Monstera root rot is overwatering soggy soil, and poor drainage.
+Thus, a sneak peek at these conditions in time.